Jean-Sébastien Giguère: Post-playing career

 Giguère announces his retirement in Blainville, Quebec, in August 2014.

 On May 26, 2014, reports surfaced that Giguère was prepared to retire, and had likely played in his final NHL game, amidst much speculation.
 In what proved to be his final NHL start, Colorado's regular season finale in Anaheim, he received a video tribute and warm ovation from the crowd.
 At the end of the game, Giguère shared a victory lap with former teammate Teemu Selänne, who had already confirmed his own retirement and was playing in his final regular season game.
 On August 21, Giguère formally announced his retirement.
 He was the last active NHL player to have played for the Hartford Whalers.

 Personal life

 Giguère was born in Montreal, Quebec, but grew up in Blainville, Quebec.
 Giguère's father died of cancer on December 15, 2008, and this greatly affected his performance for the rest of the season.
 Giguère went into the All-Star Game that year with a very weak record, with only one win in his last nine games.
-Giguère's mother died in late February 2013.
+Giguère's mother died February 2013.

-Giguère suffers from a rare gastric condition that causes his body to take in too much air when he drinks fluids.
+Giguère suffers from aerophagia, a rare gastric condition that causes his body to take in too much air when he drinks fluids.
 As a result, his body has difficulty absorbing water, leading to severe dehydration when he sweats.
-He would drink from a water bottle fitted with a straw while playing hockey.